uniADunn/DanceClassBookingAppCW2/README.md

 # DanceClassBookingAppCW2
-cw2 dance booking app
-this is a small readme file for use of the dance booking app

-there are pre-registered users

-REGULAR USER -
-username - user1
-username - user2

-ADMIN USER -
-username - admin

-all user passwords are: password

-the app requires a .env file

-the contents of the .env file are

-PORT = 3000
-SECRET_ACCESS_TOKEN = "a_jwt_secret_string"

-the port to listen on
+- `PORT`: The port the application listens on
-the secret access token string for the cookie.

-ROLES
+- `SECRET_ACCESS_TOKEN`: Secret string for JWT cookie authentication

+## User Roles and Permissions

-Guest Role -
+### Guest Role
-guest roles can
+Guests can:
-    * home page
+- View home page
-    * about page
+- View about page
-    * view all classes
+- View all classes
-    * view all courses
+- View all courses
-    * register
-    * book class or course via a bookin form
+- Register as a user
+- Book classes/courses via booking form

-User Role -
+### User Role
-user roles can do the same as guest roles +
-    * book class or course without requireing to use booking form (one click booking)
+Users can do everything guests can, plus:
+- One-click booking for classes/courses (no form required)

-Admin Role -
+### Admin Role
-Admin roles can do the same as user roles +
+Admins can do everything users can, plus:
-    * add new classes and courses
+- Add new classes and courses
-    * add new admininstrators
-    * remove administrators
+- Add/remove administrators
-    * view class management lists to edit, delete classes
-    * view course management lists to edit, delete courses
+- View management lists to:
+  - Edit/delete classes
+  - Edit/delete courses
-    * view participants for specific courses or classes
+- View participants for specific courses/classes
-    * remove participants guest or users booked into specific class or courses
+- Remove participants (guests or users) from specific classes/courses